 WANT TO AVOID VASELINE AND PARRAFIN PRODUCTS?

-The fact that petroleum jelly (mineral oil and Parrafin) are derived from crude oil is off-putting.
+The fact that petroleum jelly (mineral oil and Parrafin) is derived from crude oil is off-putting.
 I get it.

 For those that don’t want to use petroleum but want something similar to use in your skin, there are loads of DIY vaseline recipes out there.